 A DINNER DELIGHT!

 Bowl up a heaping helping of the nasi goreng.
 Top with the fried egg (if using).
-Sprinkle over the spring onion greens, the lime zest, the remaining chopped chilli (to taste) and the crispy onions.
+Sprinkle over the Onion/" title="View all our recipes with Spring Onion at eCook">Spring Onion greens, the Lime zest, the remaining chopped chilli (to taste) and the Onions/" title="View all our recipes with Crispy Onions at eCook">Crispy Onions.
 Serve with a lime wedge on the side.
 Beautiful, Chef!

 Jasmine Rice - 225ml